 As I describe in the video at the beginning of this article, I will be speaking twice a week via Skype with a tutor, Shona, that I found on italki so that I can direct the learning towards topics that I am interested most in (e.g. travel, work and languages).
 I’ll also be testing the Irish-language platform, Ranganna, as well as, several leading smartphone apps (Duolingo and Memrise) to see how useful they are for the Irish language.
 Most importantly I’m hoping to make contact with as many enthusiastic Irish speakers either online or in the flesh in order to apply the language to real life situations as I’m learning it.

-You can follow my progress by subscribing to my YouTube channel and if you have any tips or can speak Irish then I’d love hear your comments and feedback either below this article or under the video in YouTube.
+If you have any tips or can speak Irish then I’d love hear your comments and feedback either below this article or under the video in YouTube.

 Go raibh maith agat agus slán go fóill!